IATA airport code: Canada

 Canada's largest airport is YYZ for Toronto Pearson (as YTZ was already allocated to Billy Bishop Toronto City Airport, the airport was given the station code of Malton, Mississauga, where it is located).
-YUL is used for Montréal–Trudeau (UL was the ID code for the beacon in the city of Kirkland.
+YUL is used for Montréal–Trudeau (UL was the ID code for the beacon in the city of Kirkland).
 While these codes make it difficult for the public to associate them with a particular Canadian city, some codes have become popular in usage despite their cryptic nature, particularly at the largest airports.
 Toronto's code has entered pop culture in the form of "YYZ", a song by the rock band Rush, which utilizes the Morse code signal as a musical motif.
 Some airports have started using their IATA codes as brand names, such as Calgary International Airport (YYC) and Vancouver International Airport (YVR).

 New Zealand

-Numerous New Zealand airports use codes that contain the letter Z, to distinguish them from similar airport names in other countries.
+Several New Zealand airports use codes that contain the letter Z, to distinguish them from similar airport names in other countries.
 Some examples are HLZ for Hamilton, ZQN for Queenstown, and WSZ for Westport.